Two Days A Week Strength Training and Bodybuilding Programs

 Sometimes I'll take out a lower body or a upper body push exercise for another back exercise.

-To have some variety, I'll have two sessions for A and B and alternate temh.
+To have some variety, I'll have two sessions for A and B and alternate them.

 The main lifts stay the same, but I'll rotate through the assistance exercises